joejoezz/awn-impute/README.md

 ### Core functions
 - pandas
 - scikit-learn
-- AWNPy (my module that interacts with the AWN API)
+- AWNPy: My module that interacts with the AWN API https://github.com/joejoezz/AWNPy/

 ## Running the program
 - Modify the config file